 What is Central Sleep Apnea?

-What are the causes and risk factors of Central Sleep Apnea?
+What are the symptoms of Central Sleep Apnea?

 How is Central Sleep Apnea diagnosed?

-What are the traditional treatments for Central Sleep Apnea?
+What treatment options are available for Central Sleep Apnea?

-What are the benefits of natural treatments for Central Sleep Apnea?
+What are the long-term effects of Central Sleep Apnea?

-Lifestyle changes that can help with Central Sleep Apnea include maintaining a healthy weight, quitting smoking, avoiding alcohol, exercising regularly, and sleeping on your side instead of your back.
+Strategies to reduce the risk of Central Sleep Apnea include maintaining a healthy weight, avoiding alcohol and smoking, exercising regularly, and sleeping on the side.